1000Minds is an online suite of tools and processes to help individuals and groups make decisions, and also to understand people’s choices.

 “In removing complexity and uncertainty from decision-making processes, 1000Minds has blended an innovative algorithm with a simple user interface to produce a tool of great power and sheer elegance.”

 Academic engagement is also important to us.
-1000Minds is used for research and teaching at more than 160 universities worldwide, resulting in many peer-reviewed publications and post-graduate degrees.
+1000Minds is used for research and teaching at more than 160 universities worldwide, contributing to 100s of peer-reviewed publications and post-graduate degrees.

 Invented by Paul Hansen and Franz Ombler, 1000Minds emerged from research at the University of Otago in the 1990s into methods for prioritizing patients for surgery.